-Samsung Galaxy Note 20 Ultra review: Too big to fail
+Samsung Galaxy Note 20 Ultra review: Still one of Samsung's best phones

 Samsung Galaxy Note 20 Ultra Software

 Love it or hate it, using a Samsung phone means using and interacting with its One UI user interface.
+The Note 20 Ultra shipped with the company's One UI 2.5 software, which was based on Android 10, though back in February 2021, Samsung rolled out an update that brought the Note 20 Ultra to Android 11 and One UI 3.1.
+And in January 2022, Samsung rolled out the One UI 4 stable update based on Android 12.

-The Note 20 Ultra ships with the latest One UI 2.5 update, which is based on Android 10.
-It's made up of minor improvements that work together to feel like a significant upgrade to the user experience.
+It's made up of minor improvements that work together to feel like a significant upgrade to the user experience, and includes all the latest features Google baked into Android.
 If you're not a fan of Samsung's software, this isn't likely to change your mind, but at least it feels like the company is listening to feedback.

 Samsung has created and stuck with a very cohesive design language for the core user interface and all of its first-party apps.
 This makes the Note 20 Ultra feel super polished, along with giving it a distinct look that's started to catch the attention of competing companies.
-It's bold, instantly-recognizable, and feels faster than ever thanks to the 120Hz display.
+It's bold, instantly recognizable, and feels faster than ever, thanks to the 120Hz display.

 There are far too many extra features here and there to talk about everything that you get with One UI, but there are a few things that are especially noteworthy — one of which being Samsung's continued partnership with Microsoft for the Link to Windows feature.
 Samsung Notes can now auto-sync with your Microsoft OneNote account, and later this year, you'll be able to run multiple apps from your Note 20 side-by-side on your Windows computer.

 Samsung DeX also gets a marked improvement this year, with the Note 20 adding the ability to use the DeX interface on your smart TV wirelessly.
 As long as you have a TV/streaming device that supports Miracast, you can send the DeX desktop UI to your television and use your Note 20 as a trackpad for navigation.
 It's another one of those features that you can very easily ignore, but it further adds value to the already massive list of things you can do with a Samsung phone.
-We didn't have a Miracast-enabled TV to test out wireless DeX, but when we get our hands on one we'll update this review.

-Oh, and you can finally use third-party launchers with Android 10's fully gestural navigation.
+Oh, and you can finally use third-party launchers with Android 11's fully gestural navigation.
 It's been a long time coming, and I was looking forward to switching over full-time to a third-party launcher like Lawnchair.
-Unfortunately, the implementation is extremely buggy; many times I found myself stuck inside my active app with the navigation gestures refusing to work until I turned off the screen and unlocked it again.
+Unfortunately, the implementation can still be fairly buggy; many times, I found myself stuck inside my active app with the navigation gestures refusing to work until I turned off the screen and unlocked it again.
 So back to Samsung's launcher I went.

 But that choice is ultimately the biggest strength of One UI.
 I don't have a need for a lot of the features Samsung bakes into it, but for the most part, you can pretty easily ignore them if they aren't of interest to you.
-There are still a few duplicate apps, which feels wasted on a $1300 smartphone, but the overall software package is pretty damn great.
-There's also the fact that Samsung is now promising the same three years of software updates that you get on a Pixel, which means you get the best of both worlds — endless features and guaranteed updates.
+There are still a few duplicate apps, which feel wasted on such an expensive smartphone, but the overall software package is pretty damn great.

+There's also the fact that Samsung now promises the same three years of software updates that you get on a Pixel, which means you get the best of both worlds — endless features and guaranteed updates.

 Samsung Galaxy Note 20 Ultra Cameras

-Right off the bat, yes the Note 20 Ultra fixes the autofocus problems of the S20 Ultra.
+Right off the bat, yes, the Note 20 Ultra fixed the autofocus problems of the S20 Ultra.
 If that was a concern of yours, take heed and rest easy.
 Samsung accomplished this not by swapping out the 108MP sensor itself — that's still identical to the S20 Ultra — but by replacing phase-detect autofocus with a laser-assisted focus module.

-While Samsung still considers the $1400 Galaxy S20 Ultra to be the best camera it makes, largely thanks to the beefed-up 48MP telephoto camera that can do 100X "Space Zoom," give me the Note 20 Ultra's camera loadout any day of the week, largely due to that more reliable autofocus.
+While Samsung considers the newer (and slightly more affordable) Galaxy S21 Ultra to be the best camera it makes, largely thanks to the improved 108MP sensor that can do 100X "Space Zoom," the Note 20 Ultra's camera system is still extremely competitive — even when you compare the two side-by-side.

 This may not be Samsung's best camera, but it's definitely the most reliable.

 The Note 20 Ultra's primary camera is huge, both physically and influentially.
-It's a 1/1.33" sensor, only slightly smaller than the beefy boi inside the Huawei P40 Pro, considered by many (and us) to be the best sensor in a phone today.
-That large sensor there's plenty of room for packing tiny pixels, and Samsung is using nona-binning, pixel binning by a factor of nine, to reach a social media-friendly 12MP with the final shot.
+It's a 1/1.33" sensor, only slightly smaller than the beefy boi inside the Huawei P40 Pro Plus, considered by many (and us) to be among the best sensors in a phone today.
+That large sensor means there's plenty of room for packing tiny pixels, and Samsung is using nona-binning, pixel binning by a factor of nine, to reach a social media-friendly 12MP with the final shot.
 Along the way, the photo not only does a great job retaining the incredible spatial detail that 108 megapixels provides, but it technically performs better in lower light situations, too, than other high-resolution sensors that don't bin down as much.

 And now that Samsung's resolved the issues around autofocus, I'm happy to say that this is one of the most versatile cameras on an Android phone today.
 Photos come out typically Samsung-saturated, and the shallow depth of field afforded by the larger sensor adds natural background blur, dramatically accentuating foreground subjects like a DSLR.

 This blessing can also be a curse, though, as the usable in-focus area is much narrower than with most other phone cameras; photos that look like they're in focus on the phone may be slightly out of focus when viewed on a larger display.
-But that shallow focus also yields some incredibly striking shots, including a few that are going to be added to my Google Photos Favorites.
-I'd have liked a closer minimum focus distance, or a dedicated macro lens, but you can't get everything you want.
+But that shallow focus also yields some incredibly striking shots, including a few that now live in my Google Photos Favorites.
+I'd have liked a closer minimum focus distance or a dedicated macro lens, but you can't get everything you want.

-Protip: An easy way of ensuring your subject is in focus is by switching to Pro mode in the camera app and selecting manual focus.
+Pro-tip: An easy way of ensuring your subject is in focus is by switching to Pro mode in the camera app and selecting manual focus.
 Adjusting the focus ring creates a green "peaking" overlay on what's in focus.

-I wrote this in my Galaxy S20+ review and the same is true here: Samsung still applies way too much skin smoothing to its photos captured in Auto mode.
-Personal preference perhaps, but Samsung needs to get out of its own way here and let people add these filters in post-production.
+I wrote this in my Galaxy S20+ review, and the same is true here: Samsung still applies way too much skin smoothing to its photos captured in Auto mode.
+Personal preference, perhaps, but Samsung needs to get out of its own way here and let people add these filters in post-production.

-I find the effect less severe than on previous models, but it's still reliably distracting, something I wish Samsung would address.
+I find the effect less severe than on previous models (and subsequent releases have even further reduced the effect), but it's still reliably distracting, something I wish Samsung would address.
 But then I switch to the ultrawide (which is great, but I'm not going to talk about it because it's the same one as found in the Galaxy S20 series) or the telephoto, and I remember why I love this phone's camera setup.

-As I mentioned at the top of this section, Samsung considers the cheaper Note 20 Ultra a step down from the S20 Ultra's telephoto because it uses a smaller 12MP sensor paired with a 5x optical "periscope" f/3.0 lens.
+As I mentioned at the top of this section, Samsung considers the Note 20 Ultra a step down from the S20 Ultra and S21 Ultra's telephoto setups because it uses a smaller 12MP sensor paired with a 5x optical "periscope" f/3.0 lens.
 Samsung employs this sensor very conservatively; in anything but the brightest conditions, it hops back to a cropped version of the primary sensor.

-But I've managed to take some really great photos from this telephoto, far better than the temperamental one on the S20 Ultra (though admittedly I gave up on that phone before a series of software updates improved telephoto performance).
-The ultrawide is also tons of fun to use, because, not in spite of, its tremendous optical distortion.
+But I've managed to take some really great photos from this telephoto, far better than the temperamental one on the S20 Ultra (though admittedly, I gave up on that phone before a series of software updates improved telephoto performance).
+The ultrawide is also tons of fun to use because, not in spite of, its tremendous optical distortion.

 Night mode performs about the same as the S20 Ultra, which means that despite the larger sensor, the tiny individual pixels can't pull enough light from a very dark scene to eke out much resolvable detail.
-In this comparison between the Note 20 Ultra, the S20+ and the Pixel 4a, the cheaper Galaxy easily comes out ahead.
+In this comparison between the Note 20 Ultra, the S20+, and the Pixel 4a, the cheaper Galaxy easily comes out ahead.

 The Note 20 Ultra's 10MP selfie camera isn't as good as the one on the S20 Ultra, but that's OK, it's still pretty good.
 While I also found it to soften facial detail, it still makes me look pretty good, and that's good enough for me.

-Note: This article was originally published in August 2020.
-It was updated in April 2021 and February 2022 with the following changes: